 On 25 August 2022 T-Mobile and SpaceX announced a partnership which would allow Starlink satellites to provide direct connectivity within T-Mobile’s 1.9 GHz spectrum to customers’ existing handsets anywhere within the territory of the US, with the aim to provide coverage in currently unserved remote areas.
 A beta service is planned for testing in selected areas by the end of 2023 after second generation Starlink satellites can be launched.
 These will be larger satellites than the first generation, with 25 square metre antennas to allow operation in cellular bands.
 The initial beta service will be limited to SMS, MMS and messaging apps, and is planned to be extended to voice and data services later.

 On 16 September 2022 the FCC approved Lynk Global’s application to provide a commercial satellite-to-mobile service from 10 LEO satellites operating in parts of the UHF range (617-960 MHz).

+CRAF and SKAO expressed the view that direct-to-cell and non-terrestrial networks pose an increasing threat to radio astronomy.
+While, existing IMT networks have been widely studied, the inclusion of a satellite component (base stations) in an IMT network was never investigated.
+From the experience with land and aerial base station deployments, it is extremely likely that necessary coordination or exclusion zones sizes would exceed current values by far.
+Thus, multilateral coordination cannot be avoided and should be carried out.
+Should systems be filed under Article 4.4 of the Radio Regulations, only, it would increase the burden of organising and coordinating RAS protection.
+The necessary studies and calculations should hence be carried out at ITU-R (or at least CEPT) levels, to prevent redundant administrative work.

 Relevant presentations from CEPT workshop on satellite innovations and regulatory challenges (21-22 November 2022)